Chad Kroeger: Collaborations

 Kroeger produced music for the bands Default, Theory of a Deadman, and Bo Bice.

-Kroeger, along with Saliva vocalist Josey Scott, Theory of a Deadman lead vocalist (serving as guitarist for this track) Tyler Connolly and Our Lady Peace drummer Jeremy Taggart, performed the theme song titled "Hero" for the hit movie Spider-Man in 2002.
+Kroeger, along with Saliva vocalist Josey Scott, Theory of a Deadman lead vocalist (serving as guitarist for this track) Tyler Connolly and Pearl Jam drummer Matt Cameron, performed the theme song titled "Hero" for the hit movie Spider-Man in 2002.
 Also in 2002, Kroeger wrote and sang on "Why Don't You & I" for Santana's Shaman.
 However, when Arista decided to release the song as a single in Summer 2003, Kroeger's label, Roadrunner, refused permission, citing concerns that Kroeger appearing on a "high-profile single" would compromise the excitement over Nickelback's fall 2003 release The Long Road.
 Kroeger recommended The Calling's Alex Band, another Arista artist, as a replacement for re-recording the single.

 In 2003, Kroeger won an International Achievement Award for the song "Hero" at the SOCAN Awards in Toronto.

 In 2007, Chad Kroeger worked with Santana for a second time, when he co-wrote and recorded guitar and vocals parts for a new song meant to appear on the compilation album Ultimate Santana.
 The track is called "Into the Night" and was released as a single on October 2, 2007.
 The album Ultimate Santana was released in October.
 Besides working with Santana, Kroeger also recorded with Travis Tritt on his album The Storm, where Tritt did a cover of Nickelback's "Should've Listened" track from The Long Road.

 Kroeger also wrote and played guitar on Bo Bice's You're Everything.

 Chad Kroeger, Eric Dill, Rune Westberg and Chris Daughtry wrote the debut single of Daughtry's new album.
 The single, titled "No Surprise", was debuted on American Idol Wednesday, May 6, 2009.
 Kroeger also contributed writing to another song from the album titled "Life After You."
 He and Brett James co-wrote Tim McGraw's 2009 single "It's a Business Doing Pleasure with You."

 Kroeger featured on the Timbaland album Shock Value 2 with the song "Tomorrow in the Bottle", which also features Sebastian.
-In 2010, he provided guest vocals, along with Ludacris and guest lead guitarist Zakk Wylde, on the My Darkest Days single "Porn Star Dancing."
+In 2010, he provided guest vocals, along with Ludacris and guest lead guitarist Zakk Wylde, on the My Darkest Days single "Porn Star Dancing".

-In 2011, Kroeger was featured on the new Steel Panther album Balls Out with the song "It Won't Suck Itself."
-In early 2012, it was confirmed that Kroeger was working with French-Canadian pop rock singer Avril Lavigne on her upcoming fifth studio album.
+In 2011, Kroeger was featured on the Steel Panther album Balls Out with the song "It Won't Suck Itself."
+In early 2012, it was confirmed that Kroeger was working with French-Canadian pop rock singer Avril Lavigne on her fifth studio album.